adaptlearning/adapt-cli/README.md

 ```
 adapt create {type} {path} [{branch}]
 ```
-type - What to create.
-Only the value "course" is currently supported. path - The directory of the new course. branch - Optional - The branch of the framework to be downlaoded.
+`type` What to create.
+Only the value "course" is currently supported.
+`path` The name of the directory you'd like the course to be downloaded to (relative to the current directory)
+`branch` (optional) The branch of the framework you'd like to use as the basis for your course.
+If your needs to support Internet Explorer v8, 9 or 10 then set this to `legacy`.
+If not, leave blank or set to `master`.

 For example...
 ```